 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Sony RX100 III an one-inch sensor.
 The sensor area in the RX100 III is 56 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 2.7.
 The sensor in the G1X Mark II has a native 4:3 aspect ratio, while the one in the RX100 III offers a 3:2 aspect.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the RX100 III has a markedly higher DXO score than the G1X Mark II (overall score 9 points higher), which will translate into better image quality.
-The advantage is based on 0.9 bits higher color depth, 1.5 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The advantage is based on 0.9 bits higher color depth, 1.5 EV in additional dynamic range, and 0.2 stops of reduced low light sensitivity.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 III provides a faster frame rate than the G1X Mark II.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 III provides a faster frame rate than the G1X Mark II.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon G1 X Mark II vs Sony RX100 III